scipion-em/docs/docs/user/tutorials/modelBuilding/050-volumeScenario.rst

   deep learning-based sharpening approach (:cite:p:`Sanchez-Garcia2020.06.12.148296` (Appendix :ref:`DeepEMhancer <app:deepEMhancerSharpening>`)).
-  Although both sharpening methods display good results, these are not identical but complementary since :math:`LocalDeblur` maximizes specially details like the secondary structure, whereas :math:`DeepEMhancer` maximizes connectivity, favoring the fair tracing of the molecule skeleton.
+  Although both sharpening methods display good results, these are not identical but complementary since *LocalDeblur* maximizes specially details like the secondary structure, whereas *DeepEMhancer* maximizes connectivity, favoring the fair tracing of the molecule skeleton.
 | Although the common first rule in both sharpening strategies is
   counting on half maps to get the best performance of the methods, or